 This broker only enables share CFD trading, not buying shares outright.
 You get access to shares for several hundred companies around the globe, plus leverage up to 1:20 to increase the effective size of your position.
 There are no trading commissions and the spreads are some of the lowest in the industry.

 Plus500 includes a proprietary trading platform for charting and analysis.
 It’s well designed, user-friendly and includes plenty of technical indicators.
-However, advanced share traders might find it to be slightly inflexible, as you cannot backtest strategies or create your own custom indicators.
+However, advanced share traders might find it to be slightly inflexible, as you cannot backtest investment strategies or create your own custom indicators.

 - Price Alerts: Catch the next pullback for trading